 Less effective is the repetitive blather about the base’s dependence on “the computer”.
 A reasonable anxiety in 1967 perhaps, today the message feels hammer-driven.
 Peter Barkworth shows fleeting sensitivity as pressure-cooker Clent, but does an awful lot of shouting and his borderline hysteria becomes wearing.
 Sporting peculiar stubble, Peter Sallis plays scientist/deserter Penley, holed up in a plant museum with science-phobic scavenger Storr (Angus Lennie, later aka Crossroads’ outrageous chef, Shughie McFee).
 They make an odd couple; arguably Doctor Who’s first gay couple.

 The finale is disappointingly shambolic (tension evaporates, scenes misfire and Victoria vanishes), but on balance The Ice Warriors is an imaginative serial and a well-mounted showcase for cool new monsters.

 – – –

 Radio Times archive material

-[Episodes 1, 4, 5 & 6 not yet available on BBC DVD.
+[Episodes 1, 4, 5 & 6 available on BBC DVD, as well as animated versions of episode 2 & 3.
 Complete soundtrack available on BBC Audio CD]